pianosnake/arduino_drummer/readme.md

-Arduino UNO code that listens for MIDI signals on the serial port (RX).
+Arduino project for MIDI controlled drummer.
+MIDI signals come in on the serial port (RX).
 A snare and bass drum are struck by 12V solenoid motors connected to ports 8, 9 and 10.
-If the MIDI signal calls for a repeat snare strike quicker than 100ms, the second snare motor is used to give the first motor time to recover.
-If the pedal on port 4 is pressed, the MIDI activity is ignored.
+If the pedal on port 4 is pressed, the MIDI activity is ignored and the drums stop.

+MIDI input circuit from [this Instructable](http://www.instructables.com/id/Send-and-Receive-MIDI-with-Arduino/step10/Receive-MIDI-Messages-with-Arduino/)